x

 • How to keep employees satisfied and engaged with their work

-Understanding why hospitality workers feel the need to leave employment so soon
+Understanding why hospitality workers feel the need to leave employment so soon is crucial for change!

 There are many reasons driving the high turnover in the hospitality industry, from low wages to lack of career growth opportunities.
+Image courtesy of RotaCloud.

 While the turnover rate at hospitality-focused places of employment has always been higher than other industries, since the pandemic, it appears to have worsened.
 Lots of hotels and food service businesses were forced to lay off or let go of staff due to closures and delays in openings.
 But while many other industries have slowly been rising back, the hospitality industry still seems to be suffering from staff shortages everywhere.
 What is keeping the hospitality industry in a rut and why does it seem like staff turnover is so common?